Ethiopia: War in Tigray continues as government stays silent | DW | 14.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Military attacks are once again punctuating the ongoing crisis in Ethiopia.
-But government officials have not acknowledged a fresh offensive, which Tigray forces claim began last week.
+But government officials have not acknowledged a fresh offensive, which Tigray forces say began last week.

 Government officials have not responded to DW's requests for further comment.

-The offensive allegedly began just days after Abiy was sworn in for a new five-year term.
-He is facing growing pressure from the international community to swifty resolve the Tigray crisis, with the fighting raising fears that the conflict could further destabilize the Horn of Africa nation and plunge the region deeper into famine.
+The offensive reportedly began just days after Abiy was sworn in for a new five-year term.
+He is facing growing pressure from the international community to swiftly resolve the Tigray crisis, with the fighting raising fears that the conflict could further destabilize the Horn of Africa nation and plunge the region deeper into famine.

-With the region closed to journalists and most phone connections down, attempts to independently verify the situation and confirm casualty numbers has proved difficult.
+With the region closed to journalists and most phone connections down, attempts to independently verify the situation and confirm casualty numbers have proved difficult.

-Following multiple efforts to reach sources on the ground for comment, Hailemariam Ambaye, the Northern Wollo Zone administration head in Amhara province was reachable on Wednesday.
+Hailemariam Ambaye, the Northern Wollo Zone administration head in Amhara province, was reachable on Wednesday.

 According to Reuters, TPLF spokesperson Getachew Reda denied claims the rebels had used heavy weapons against civilians but did confirm there had been fresh hostilities in the Afar region.